Linda Diaz: Scholastic chess career

 Diaz began playing chess at six-years old.
 She was coached by Sophia Rohde and John MacArthur.
 Her stillness and silence were determined as traits of a good chess player by her coaches, despite Diaz not excelling at the game for her first three years.

-When she was in fourth grade, she placed first in New York City's chess competition, second in New York State's competition, and won SuperNationals.
+When she was in fourth grade, she placed first in New York City's chess competition, second in New York's competition, and won SuperNationals.
 She often used the Sicilian Defence in her matches and was given the nickname, ‘The Tank’.

 Often being the youngest player, and a girl, Diaz regularly experienced sexism and condescension at chess tournaments.
 She's stated that alcoholism is common among young chess players.

 In 2017, she competed with Oberlin College at the Pan-American Intercollegiate Chess Championship in New Orleans, where the team won the best small college division for the fourth consecutive year.

 In 2020, she was a guest on United States Chess Federation's podcast, Ladies Knight, hosted by Jennifer Shahade.
 In 2023, Diaz performed music at the World Chess Hall of Fame.